mscastillo/GRNVBEM/README.md

 # Quick guide

 1. Download/clone the repository.
 1. Set up your input data as in [here](https://github.com/mscastillo/GRNVBEM/blob/master/mESC/mESC.csv), with genes as rows and samples (pseudo-temporally sorted) as columns.
-The table sould be in Comma Separated Values (CSV) format, including a header with the samples names and the first column indicating the genes names.
+The table sould be in Comma Separated Values (CSV) format, with a header (sample IDs) and column names (gene IDs).
-1. Open the main script `INFERENCE.m` and run it in Matlab ( <kbd>F5</kbd> ).
+1. Open the main script (`INFERENCE.m`) and run it ( <kbd>F5</kbd> ) in Matlab.
 1. Use the dialog box to pick up the input file.
-1. Follow the progress in the command window.
+1. Inference progress is shown in the command window.
 1. The results will be saved in Simple Interaction File (SIF) format with suffix *__AR1MA1_GRN_inference.txt*.
 The output file includes a header and the next columns: (*i*) Parent node, (*ii*) interaction type ("-|" inhibition and "->" a activation), (*iii*) child node, (*iv*) the interaction weight, (*v*) the posterior probability and (*vi*) a score computed as the product of the posterior probability by the weight (normalized to the maximum).